SIN, REPENTANCE AND THE CROSS OF CHRIST

 Acts 20:17-24 When speaking to the Ephesian elders, Paul recounts how he preache to both Jews and Greeks, repentance towards God and faith toward Jesus Christ.

 Romans 5:8-21 This extended passage indicates that, while we were still sinners, Christ died for us, justifying us by His blood and saving us from the wrath to come.
 Paul also notes that death came to us through sin and that all of us have sinned.
 However, sin was not imputed to us to forever, because, just as sin came on us through one man, by the righteousness of another man, Jesus Christ, the free gift of justification unto life came to all men as well.
-While sin abounded and reigned unto death, through Jesus Christ, grace reigns through righteousness.
+While sin abounded and reigned unto death, through Jesus Christ, grace reigns through His righteousness.

-Romans 6 Paul asks the key question, should we all sin because of grace?
+Romans 6 Paul asks a key question, should we all feel the freedom to willfully sin because of grace?
 No. We are dead to sin so how can we live it any longer?
 Since we were baptized into Christ death, we were therefore buried with Him by baptism into death, and just as Christ was raised from dead, we should also walk in the newness of life.
 Our mortal life was crucified with Him so that the body of sin might be destroyed, that we should no longer serve sin.
 Instead, we should live unto God and should not, through the spirit, let sin reign in our mortal bodies.
 We are reminded by Paul that the wages of sin is death, and that we should obey God, not out of duty or to earn our salvation, but from our hearts.

 Romans 7 When we were in the flesh, our sin bore fruit unto death.
 While the law itself is not sin, it did help us understand what sin is – and sin, as Paul says, slew us.
 He notes that even he does what he hates to do because sin dwells in his flesh, yet his inward man delights in the law of God – yet the law of sin is still in his body warring against the law of his mind.
 Who will deliver him from this body of death?
 Jesus Christ!